korydraughn/irods_docs/docs/developers/library_examples.md

     //

     // When done, call rcDisconnect() so that the server knows the client is finished.
-    // This lets the server know it is okay to deallocate resources. rcDisconnect(conn);
+    // This lets the server know it is okay to deallocate OS resources. rcDisconnect(conn);
 }
 ```